Philosophical anthropology

-Philosophical anthropology, sometimes called anthropological philosophy, is a discipline dealing with questions of metaphysics and phenomenology of the human person.
+Philosophical anthropology, sometimes called anthropological philosophy, is a discipline within philosophy that inquires into the essence of human nature.
+It deals with questions of metaphysics and phenomenology of the human person.

+Philosophical anthropology is distinct from philosophy of anthropology, the study of the philosophical conceptions underlying anthropological work.

 History

-Plato identified the human essence with the soul, affiriming that the material body is its prison from which the soul yearnes for to be liberated because it wants to see, know and contemplate the pure hyperuranic ideas.
+Plato identified the human essence with the soul, affirming that the material body is its prison from which the soul yearns for to be liberated because it wants to see, know and contemplate the pure hyperuranic ideas.
 According to the Phaedrus, after death, souls transmigrate from a body to another.
 Therefore Plato introduced an irreducible mind–body dualism.

-Aristotle defined the man as the union of two substances, the body and the soul, within the socalled theory of hylomorphism.
-Man is a type of animal with a specific characteristic that makes him superior than any other living entity: it is the rational soul.
+Aristotle defined man as a living substance that is the union of body and soul, in a relationship where the body is matter and soul is immanent form within the so called theory of hylomorphism.
+Man is a type of animal with a specific characteristic that makes him superior to other animals: rationality.
 The soul is not something of extraneous to the body, but it is the principle that organizes, structures, gives life and form to the body's matter.
-The Aristotelian soul's conception is described in the threaty On the Soul from a theoretical point of view, and in the Politics and Nicomachean Ethics from a practical one.
+The Aristotelian soul's conception is described in the treaty On the Soul from a theoretical point of view, and in the Politics and Nicomachean Ethics from a practical one.

-The Christian thought developed the concept of creatio ex nihilo according to which all what exists is a contingent creature of God, including matter.
+Christian thought developed the concept of creatio ex nihilo according to which all what exists is a contingent creature of God, including matter.
 The Platonic khôra ended to be a region out of the Logos' power.

 Time started to be conceived within a linear and not yet a cyclic becoming.

 Christianity also developed the notion of person in order to explain the Most Holy Trinity and the co-existence of the human and divine nature (essence) in the unique person of Christ.